-Everyone is encouraged to become part of a HFG to find support and develop friendships with other believers, while learning to apply God’s Word through discussion and serving one another, the church, and the community.
-The goal of small groups are to help one another “hold fast the confession of our hope” and to “consider how to stir up one another to love and good works...encouraging one another” (Heb.
+Everyone is encouraged to become part of a Home Fellowship Group (HFG) to find support and develop friendships with other believers while learning to apply God’s Word through discussion and serving one another, the church, and the community.
+The goal of small groups is to help one another “hold fast the confession of our hope” and to “consider how to stir up one another to love and good works…encouraging one another” (Heb.
 10:23-25).
 Groups meet off-site and choose a day, time, and place that works for their group.

 What is a Home Fellowship Group?

 Home Fellowship Groups (HFGs) are a voluntary, intentional gathering of about 6 to 12 people, meeting together with the shared goal of mutual Christian growth and fellowship.
 There are three goals of an HFG and they are mentioned at the beginning of every meeting: